VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Related Work

-Pretrained large language models \cite{achiam2023gpt, touvron2023llama} have brought about a paradigm shift in modern deep learning.
-Here, the goal is to scale compute and data to achieve higher performance as well as emergent behaviors and reasoning capabilities.
-However, as models continue to scale, their capabilities are limited by a finite supply of high-quality text data and the inherent limitations of single-modality architectures \cite{li2025survey}.
-Capturing and processing information from the real world involves reasoning about the complex relationships across different modalities \cite{hong2024only}, which motivates the development of Vision-Language Models (VLMs): Architectures that process visual (images and video) and textual information together to provide more comprehensive reasoning capabilities.
-State-of-the-art VLMs include CLIP~\cite{radford2021learning}, BLIP~\cite{li2022blip}, Flamingo~\cite{alayrac2022flamingo}, GPT-4V~\cite{yang2023dawn}, and Gemini~\cite{team2023gemini}.
-In this work, we leverage the cross-modality reasoning capabilities of VLMs to perform zero-shot grasp detection.

-\subsection{Large-Scale Pretraining for Robotics}
+\subsection{Large-scale Pretraining for Robotics}

 Traditional data-driven methods in robotics have been trained on task-specific datasets, which are challenging to curate exhaustively for the task at hand, and the trained methods fail to generalize beyond the experimental setting.
-Recent years have seen a push for large-scale data collection and pre-training to solve robotics tasks \cite{o2024open,firoozi2025foundation}, inspired by the success of large language models from training on web-scale datasets.
+Recent years have seen a push for large-scale data collection and pre-training to solve robotics tasks \cite{o2024open,firoozi2025foundation}, inspired by the success of large language models trained on web-scale datasets \cite{achiam2023gpt, touvron2023llama}.
 The emergent behaviors from large-scale pretraining include common-sense reasoning across various modalities, such as text, images, audio, and video. \citet{kapelyukh2023dall} demonstrate human-like object rearrangement skills using diffusion models trained on web-scale data. \citet{shridhar2022cliport} utilize CLIP for semantic reasoning and Transporter \& Perceiver for spatial reasoning. \citet{karamcheti2023language} presents a framework for language-driven representation learning in robotics by capturing semantic, spatial, and temporal representations learned from videos and captions.

-Unlike previous work, we propose an approach that leverages the visual and textual reasoning capabilities of large vision-language models to infer grasping from 2D images alone, without requiring explicit training on expert data.
+In this work, we propose an approach that leverages the visual and textual reasoning capabilities of large vision-language models to infer grasping from 2D images.
+We solely used the VLM's general purpose reasoning capabilities to infer spatial and semantic relationships between geometries to detect feasible grasps in image space, without requiring explicit training on expert data.